Starfish-develop/Starfish/README.md

 * Read in general spectra (both flux calibrated and un-flux calibrated)
 * Be able to deal with un-flux calibrated data from different instruments (ie, TRES)
 * Search TRES archive by position for all stars in proposal
-* astropy echelle reader tool
+* astropy echelle reader tool: properly reading in Chebyshev fit (for astropy) http://stsdas.stsci.edu/cgi-bin/gethelp.cgi?specwcs

 # Code